harunm1/Personal-Finance-Tracker/README.md

 ## Motivation

 In the modern era where there are countless ways that businesses are trying to encourage unnecessary spending, it is more important now, than ever before for people to be equipped with the tools necessary to manage their finances.
 Currently there are various tools available to track personal finances but most of them are on a for-profit driven model, which require users to make one-time or recurring purchases to use the product.
 [1] These types of solutions are not ideal for mass adoption.
-To really help the most number of people improve their finances a free tool must be developed.
+To really help the most number of people improve their finances a free and open source tool must be developed.

 This is why a Rust crate would make the most sense since they are freely available and can easily be installed and used on most operating systems.
 The other benefit of using Rust is that Rust removes entire classes of errors such as dangling pointers, double free errors, and null pointer dereferences.
 These types of errors are bound to proliferate in any legacy system as they develop, however, this proposed app will be immune to it.
 A key limitation of existing Rust finance tracking apps is the lack of a GUI.
 Current implementations are limited to command line and file based I/O. [2] This is where FinanceR will fill a gap in the current ecosystem.
 FinanceR will implement a simple and intuitive GUI that will allow this app to be used by as many people as possible.

 ## Objectives

-The objective of **FinanceR** is to design and implement a secure, feature-rich, and user-friendly personal finance management application built in Rust.
+The objective of **FinanceR** is to design and implement a open-source,secure, feature-rich, and user-friendly personal finance management application built in Rust.
 Unlike many Rust-based tools designed in class that have been restricted to command-line interfaces, FinanceR introduces a graphical user interface (GUI) with back-end integration, making it accessible to both technical and non-technical users.

 FinanceR provides a centralized platform for multi-user financial management, enabling users to create secure profiles with password authentication and access a consolidated view of their accounts, similar to existing online banking systems.